Nebraska Layoffs — February 2020

 |---|---|---|---|---|

-The largest notice was filed by Gordmans at its Omaha facility, reporting 30 affected workers.
+The single largest action involved Gordmans at its Omaha facility, reporting 30 affected workers.

-The trends suggest a easing in workforce disruptions across Nebraska, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Nebraska, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Nebraska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nebraska WARN notices, browse layoffs by state, or download the full dataset.